TonyBlanco/analisis_cabalistico_alma/docs/ARCHITECTURE_SYMBOLIC_SYSTEM.md

 ## 3. Data Flow
 ```
-PatientContext
+ConsultanteContext
   -> Workspace
     -> Visual Core
       -> Adapter
         -> Plugin
           -> Visual Motor
 ```
-PatientContext provides cross-over reference only (non-clinical) and does not drive interpretation.
+ConsultanteContext provides cross-over reference only (non-clinical) and does not drive interpretation.

 ## 4. Role of Plugins and Adapters
 Tarot exists as a plugin to keep symbolic layers modular, reusable, and independent of workspace logic.
 Adapters bridge workspace context into plugins without coupling.
 Visual layers remain interpretation-free to preserve governance boundaries.